ankurnath/MaxCut-Bench/README.md

 ## Demonstration

-Please run the demo bash file to generate all results.
+Please run the demo bash file to generate all the results in Tables 1 and 2 of the main paper.

 ## Details on how to use the Solvers